Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 This is why I decided to create this content - to present how software development is strognly related to DevOps and security (which is called DevSevOps).
 I collected information from many different great sources which I listed in each section of this article.
 I am using Azure DevOps as a tool to maintain best DevOps practices.
 I hope you will find it helpful and interesting.
 Source code for the Web API application and Azure ARM templates is available [here in this repository](https://github.com/Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/tree/master/src).

+*If you like this content, please give it a star!*
+<a class="github-button" href="https://github.com/ntkme/github-buttons" data-icon="octicon-star" aria-label="Star ntkme/github-buttons on GitHub">Star</a>

 ## Below main chapters are covered: